 Dr. Lehmiller has given talks around the world on sex, love, and relationships.
 He is available as an expert speaker and witness and has experience consulting on legal cases.
 He is also available as a media and product consultant and has worked with several major sexual wellness brands.
-If you would like to arrange an interview or have him give a presentation to your organization, or inquire about a consulting opportunity, please click here or visit the Questions, Media Requests, and Advertising tab at the top of this page.
+If you would like to arrange an interview, have him give a presentation to your organization, or inquire about a consulting opportunity, please click here or visit the Questions, Media Requests, and Advertising tab at the top of this page.

 For more information on his background and research, explore the CV and Media tabs above or check out Dr. Lehmiller on the Social Psychology Network.
 To learn more about sex and relationships, check out the blog.

 Disclaimer: None of the information on this website should be taken as a substitute for professional advice tailored to your own individual circumstances.
 The information on this site, including question and answer features, are for educational and entertainment purposes only.
 If you are experiencing a sex or relationship problem, please consult with an appropriate medical professional or therapist.